Pwd9000-ML/blog-devto/posts/DevOps-Replace-Tokens/DevOps-Replace-Tokens.md

 ## Project layout and objective

 For this tutorial we will write a simple terraform configuration that will deploy a resource group, but we will use the **replace tokens task** to manipulate our configuration file to deploy 3 different resource groups based on environment.
-For example `Project-Dev-Rg`, `Project-Uat-Rg` and `Project-Prod-Rg`.
+For example `Infra-Dev-Rg`, `Infra-Uat-Rg` and `Infra-Prod-Rg`.
 I have set up a new project in my organisation called **DynamicTerraform**, I also created a repository called **Infrastructure**.
 Inside of my repository I have created the following paths:

 - `\pipelines` Here we will configure our yaml deployment pipeline.
 - `\pipelines\variables` Here we will create a yaml based variable file for our pipeline